 - Socio Economic Development

-Sparrow FET Enterprises proposes a practical approach to Skills Development that ensures that our clients can maximize their BBBEE points, at the same time achieving tangible results in terms of their return on investment in their business and people development strategy
+Sparrow FET Enterprises proposes a practical approach to Skills Development that ensures that if you are our client you can maximize your B BBEE points, at the same time achieving tangible results in terms of their return on investment in their business and people development strategy

 Skills Development must: